Senior Bowl: History

+Sponsors and branding

 Sponsors of the game have included Delchamps, a supermarket chain headquartered in Mobile; Food World, a supermarket chain headquartered in Birmingham; Under Armour; and Nike, Inc. Starting with the 2014 game, Reese's took over sponsorship.
 In January 2018, Reese's announced that they were extending their sponsorship of the game through at least the 2020 edition.
+The final edition of the game sponsored by Reese's was held in February 2025.

 In March 2020, the Senior Bowl registered "The draft starts in Mobile" as a service mark.

 In October 2020, Panini America entered a multi-year agreement to produce trading cards for Senior Bowl players.
+In June 2025, Panini America was announced as the bowl's new title sponsor, with the game officially known as the Panini Senior Bowl.